souradeep852/InstagramPostMaker/README.md

 The above mentioned code runs as a response to the on-click listener that has been put on the ```Download Post``` button, converting the contents of the html div tag into an URL and dowloading that file as a .jpg image.

-## Thank you.
-I hope you found the demonstration of how the app works and the whole documentation useful. ##
+<h2 align="center"> Thank you.
+I hope you found the demonstration of how the app works and the whole documentation useful. </h2>